Convenience stores in Japan are conveniently convenient.

 No, Japanese 7-Eleven is so much different it begs the question — why isn’t 7-Eleven in the United States more like Japan’s?
 Actually convenient and decently quality food.

-Speaking of food… first, we’ll go over amazing things to eat in 7-Eleven (and other convenience stores, called conbini in Japan).
-Then we’ll discuss what really makes 7-Eleven convenient — especially if you live in Japan.
+Speaking of food… first, I’ll go over amazing things to eat in 7-Eleven (and other convenience stores, called conbini in Japan).
+Then I’ll discuss what really makes 7-Eleven convenient — especially if you live in Japan.

 But before we dive in, remember, conbini in Tokyo are almost all open 24 hours (though some Mini Stops — another convenience store chain — have been closing since COVID — but seems most are still on a 24-hour schedule).